 How would you react if you notice some other employees stealing from the company?

-The answer for this one must be that you will either confront that person or report the incident to the management.
+The answer to this must be that you will either confront that person or report the incident to the management.

 Typical Group Interview Activities